Fennel is a plant for which the roots are the part we eat and its nutritious and culinary value is exceptional. It is a very good summer vegetable.

 Harvesting and keeping fennel

-You can collect your fennel when you need it, depending on how large the heads have become.
+You can collect your fennel whenever you need it, depending on how large the heads have become.

 The best way to keep your fennel is to store them in a cellar in crates filled with sand.
 If you haven’t any cellar, freeze them in a freezer.